didrocks/website/content/blog/ubuntu-focal-zfs.6.md

 * Need administrator permissions to save or remove system states (rule `com.ubuntu.zsys.system-write`)
 * Need administrator permissions for any service management (rule `com.ubuntu.zsys.manage-service`)

-If you have a long running process, like a future GUI, we used `auth_admin_keep` as default to avoid asking every time for permissions.
-This is why you only have one polkit permission request when requesting destroying some states having dependencies, even if this is made of 2 requests.
-However, as command line execution is a new process, the permission will be requested each time.
+If you have a long running process, like a future GUI, we specified the `auth_admin_keep` value as default to avoid asking every time for permissions.
+This is why you only have one polkit permission request when requesting destroying some states having dependencies, even if this is made of 2 consecutive requests.
+However, as any command line execution is a new process, the permission will be requested each time.

 As when you are root (via sudo), polkit is bypassed, this is not reflected here.

 ### Remaining service management commands

-Those commands are more for debugging purposes and shouldn’t be needed directly by any users.
+Those commands are more for debugging purpose and shouldn’t be needed directly by any users.
 This is in particular exercised for internal processing or by our [apport hook](https://github.com/ubuntu/zsys/blob/master/debian/zsys.apport) which collects a lot of information on your system to help debugging it.

-Just a note, if you report bugs, please use `ubuntu-bug zsys` to report anything or [follow the instructions](https://github.com/ubuntu/zsys/issues/new?template=bug_report.md) on the upstream github repo template to help us having all needed information. :)
+Just a note, if you report bugs, please use `ubuntu-bug zsys` to report anything or [follow the instructions](https://github.com/ubuntu/zsys/issues/new?template=bug_report.md) on the upstream github repo template to help us collecting every necessary information. :)

 #### zsysctl service dump

-This dump a bunch of info of the current state of the world that ZSys sees.
+This dumps a bunch of info on the current state of the world that ZSys sees.
 You will see all machines, current machines, current unmanaged ZFS datasets and more.

 #### zsysctl service gc